tidwall/evio/README.md

 ### Multiple addresses

-An server can bind to multiple addresses and share the same event loop.
+A server can bind to multiple addresses and share the same event loop.

 ```go
 evio.Serve(events, "tcp://192.168.0.10:5000", "unix://socket")